blahbla/chargeReporting/README.md

 # dependencies
-probably only useful for norway mysql db tibber subscription zaptec car chargers
+probably only useful for norway, mysql db, tibber subscription, zaptec car chargers,

 # about
 For norwegian zaptec pro car charger installation on a common grid.